-SMIP is a program of the Police Executive Research Forum Program that provides senior police executives intensive training in the latest management concepts and practices used in business and government.
-A demanding three-week course, SMIP brings together a faculty from some of the nation's top universities, successful law enforcement chief executives, and subject matter experts from the private sector.
+SMIP is a program of the Police Executive Research Forum Program that provides senior police executives intensive training in the latest management concepts and practices used in business and government as well as discussion relative to the most challenging issues facing law enforcement executives today.
+A demanding three-week course, SMIP brings together a faculty from top universities, successful law enforcement chief executives, and subject matter experts from the private sector.
 It is designed for mid-to-upper level police executives who will ultimately lead police agencies throughout the United States and other participating countries.
 SMIP’s curriculum addresses those issues that demand the attention of today’s forward-thinking law enforcement leaders.
 Classes are held at Boston University where participants learn and reside in the university’s finest classrooms and residence hall.

 Upon graduation, attendees will be offered free PERF membership for the remainder of the calendar year, and a registration fee waiver for PERF's next annual meeting.
 The extensive resources of the Police Executive Research Forum and the Senior Management Institute for Police remain available to participants after the course.
-This commitment has helped make SMIP a national center for the education and training of the future leaders of policing is the U.S. and beyond.
+This commitment has helped make SMIP a national center for the education and training of the future leaders of American policing.

-The program uses the case study method of instruction.
+The program includes some case study instruction.
 Popularized by use in the nation's top business schools this method combines careful and extensive reading of case materials, including problem analysis and managerial decisions, with classroom discussion of the issues presented in each case.
 SMIP uses corporate, public and police agency cases and encourages participants to apply each case's concepts and issues to their organizations.
 Because of the program's intensity and daily group study, all participants are required to reside on campus for the program's duration, except weekends.

 Because the majority of participants have already completed post-graduate studies, SMIP does not offer college credits, However, former participants have been awarded graduate credit by colleges they attended upon presentation of the SMIP objectives and course curriculum.